abstractmath.org GLOSSARY

 A theorem is said to be trivial to prove or trivially true

-¨ If the common mental representation of the mathematical object mentioned in the theorem makes the truth of the fact immediately perceivable.
-(I would tend to use obvious for this possibility.)
+b) If the speaker’s mental representation of the mathematical object mentioned in the theorem makes the truth of the fact immediately perceivable.

 ¨